 In working with clients, we share all of the relevant results, good or bad, to give them the full story.
 We quantify the results of each campaign in a way that has meaning for our clients, versus presenting them with a set of random numbers.

 When it comes to lead generation, campaigns we have launched have generated as much as a 216% increase in leads and a 124% increase in conversions.
 In order to achieve results like this, we employ the following strategies:

 - Create a local presence and expand its reach/li>

 - Utilize robust content marketing to engage visitors

 - Create landing pages designed to convert more leads and A/B test its elements

 - Increase inbound leads to wean off outbound leads

 Without successful lead generation, marketing efforts will inevitably fail.
 The team at Tag Marketing excels in lead generation by applying the aforementioned tactics to find each of our clients’ marketing sweet spots - producing results that exceed their expectations.

-If you’d like to learn more about lead generation, check out our Beginner’s Guide to B2B Lead Generation.
-Its full of the top lead generation channels you should be using, maximizing & optimizing content, best practices, making social media work for you, helpful free tools and much more.
+If you’d like to learn more about lead generation, check out our Beginner’s Guide to Generating B2B Leads.
+It's full of the top lead generation channels you should be using, maximizing & optimizing content, best practices, making social media work for you, helpful free tools and much more.